hwkns/streisand/README.md

 you can do this by entering:

-- `m loaddata dev` or `docker-compose run web backend/manage.py loaddata dev` (you should see now why the aliases are useful).
+- `jc_m loaddata dev` or `docker-compose run web backend/manage.py loaddata dev` (you should see now why the aliases are useful).

 The users are api, and user1.